 Talk about the passion

-“Some days it’s more important to be true to yourself than others.
+“Some days it’s more important to be true to yourself than to others.
 But on those days it’s of the utmost importance.
 If you need to sing, sing.
 If you need to play, play.
 If you need to, walk through the woods, write a poem, sit quietly, read a book, watch a matinee.”

 Try to win and suit your needs